alphatroya/assetmate-cli/README.md

 ## Convert alpha

-Convert foreground color on placed on background with given alpha using linear interpolation.
+Convert foreground color mixed with background with given alpha using linear interpolation.
 For cases when designers use alpha value with black colors for color adjustments.